 So how do we retrain adults who are left out of traditional routes to high-paying tech jobs?
 Coding bootcamps present a solution.

 For the uninitiated, coding bootcamps are intensive, accelerated learning programs that teach beginners digital skills like full stack web development, data science, digital marketing, UX/UI design, and more, in just a few months.
-The industry has grown 10x since the first bootcamps launched in 2012; coding bootcamps were expected to graduate around 23,000 developers in 2017 and exceed $260 million in revenue.
+The industry has grown 10x since the first bootcamps launched in 2012; coding bootcamps graduated around 16,000 developers in 2017 and is on track to earn $219 million in revenue in 2018.
 This alternative route to education is not only shorter and more cost-effective, but also more accessible to a wider range of potential students.